 REA Group has a Risk Management Policy that reflects industry best practice and is consistent with the International Standard ISO 31000:2018.
-During the 2019 reporting period, a detailed review of the REA Group Risk Management Policy was undertaken and a number of enhancements were made to improve the way in which REA Group currently identifies, articulates, manages and reports on its risk and control environment to enable a more efficient and proactive application of risk management.
+During the 2020 reporting period, a detailed review of the REA Group Risk Management Policy was undertaken with amendments made where necessary to improve the way in which REA Group currently identifies, articulates, manages and reports on its risk and control environment to enable a more efficient and proactive application of risk management.